waldronprivate/Speaking/README.md

 #####When you are a child, which of relatives did you see most often?
 According to me, my cousin, the daughter of my father's brother, was with me the most often.
 We used to hang out a lot and travel together.
 Unfortunately, she emigrated ten years ago.
 I couldn't forget the farewell that I woke up at 6 and rushed to the airport to see her off.

+###Accommodation
+#####Tell me about the kind of accomadation you live in?
+According to me, I live in the dorm with three Computer Science guy.
+It is small but well designed.
+There is a shower room, a toliet and a balcony to dry our clothes.
+It is well enough to meet whatever we need in our daily life.